jmhodges/copyfighter/README.md

 copyfighter
 ===========

-Copyfighter reports Go functions that are passing large structs by value, instead of by pointer.
+Copyfighter reports Go functions that are passing large structs by value.
 It helps you help your code.

 Every Go function call copies the values given to it, including structs.
 When large structs are passed around without using a pointer to them, the copying of